ZaneBaker2001/Python_Projects/Fine_Tuned_Large_Language_Model/src/README.md

-# Homework LLM Training Framework
+# LLM Training Framework using RFT and SFT

 This project provides a framework for training and evaluating large language models using various fine-tuning strategies including Chain-of-Thought prompting (CoT), Supervised Fine-Tuning (SFT), and Reinforcement Fine-Tuning (RFT).
 It also supports dataset generation and evaluation pipelines.